Rybo713/V8Swaps/README.md

 5) Enjoy!

 # Credits
-By: Ryan Wong and Greg Ocol
+By: Ryan Wong and Greg Ocol and Adam B (Gavrii TCX Engine Swap)

 Follow me on Twitter @RyanW713 for updates!

 Please don't rip off any code.
-If you do, please credit @RyanW713 and Greg Ocol
+If you do, please credit @RyanW713 and Greg Ocol and Adam B